rozariot/FFShark_Wireshark_Integration/README.md

 `reg_names.sh` a script that loads the registers offsets for FFShark into a bash shell.

 `sendfilter` an exe that programs FFShark with a filter.
-Requires a .bpf file as input
+Requires a .bpf file as input.

 `compile_filter.py` gets a filtering instruction through sshdump, and calls the `compilefilt` executable generated from `compilefilt.c` source code to compile a .bpf file containing the filtering instructions.
 The .bpf file will then need to be sent to the fpga.
 This code is mainly just for testing how to send a filtering instruction to the ARM chip through SSHdump.